-F2.
 Results

-Figure F1 illustrates the cumulative per-patient budget impact calculations for beti-cel compared to standard of care based on the proposed price of \$2.1 million to be paid over 5 years, assuming treatment success.
-Treatment with beti-cel would result in an average potential budgetary impact of approximately \$399,000 per patient per year when assuming our standard uptake of 20% per year.
+Figure F1 illustrates the cumulative per-patient budget impact calculations for beti-cel compared to standard of care based on the proposed price of \$2.1 million to be paid upfront but including an 80% payback option if transfusion independence is not achieved.
+Note that the cumulative budget impact per patient over five years decreases over time.
+This is due to beti-cel being a one-time treatment with high upfront treatment cost, but subsequent cost savings in years beyond the first year after treatment.

+Treatment with beti-cel would result in an average potential budgetary impact of approximately \$882,000 per patient per year when assuming our standard uptake of 20% per year.
+Note that this estimate is not smoothed to approximate 1/5th of the beti-cel acquisition cost less cost savings given the 20% per year uptake assumption does not allow for cost offsets to occur for those who started beti-cel in year five of the model.